-30. Passenger Assistants are not normally provided on transport unless there are exceptional circumstances for doing so.
+- 28. Passenger Assistants are not normally provided on transport unless there are exceptional circumstances for doing so.
 If a child has a significant, disability, medical or special educational need, and cannot travel on their own, a transport request may be submitted.
-The Local Authority will consider information from the school and the appropriate health professionals and recommend whether or not a passenger assistant should be provided.

-31. If your child has an Education, Health and Care Plan (EHCP), please contact your SEN planning coordinator who will be able to discuss how you can get your child to school and whether any assistance can be given.
-If your child does not have an EHCP, please apply on an application via Apply for a school place - Dorset Council
+The Local Authority will consider information from the school and the appropriate health professionals and recommend whether a passenger assistant should be provided.
+This will be reviewed at least annually by the SEND Travel Review Officer. - 29.
+If your child has an Education, Health and Care Plan (EHCP), please contact your SEND provision lead who will be able to discuss how you can get your child to school and whether any assistance can be given.
+If your child does not have an EHCP, please apply on an application via Apply for a school place Dorset Council